Pacific Islander Americans: Second stage (20th-21st centuries)

 In 1959, Hawaii became a state and its natives got US citizenship.
 This made more than 630,000 people Americans; many of them were Pacific Islanders, both Native Hawaiians and people of other Oceanian origins.
 Thus, the Hawaiian migration to the continental US began to increase.
 In the 1960s, many more Pacific Islanders emigrated to the US, mainly due to increased migration from Guam, Fiji, Tonga, and Samoa archipelago (both independent and American Samoa).
 The Pacific Islanders migrated by diverse reasons: Many Guamanians fled the Korean War and Typhoon Karen, and the Fijian population living in the US skyrocketed from a few dozen people in the 1950s to more than 400 people.
 The Pacific Islander migration increased especially since 1965, when the United States government facilitated the non-European migration to the US.
 Many of them were recruited to pick fruit in California.

 During the 1970s, over nine thousand Pacific Islanders migrated to the US, mostly from Samoa (both Western and American), Guam, Tonga, and Fiji, but also from other islands such as Federated States of Micronesia or Palau.
 Many of these people immigrated to the US to study at its universities.
 Moreover, in the 1980s, migration from the Pacific Islands to the United States became more diversified when this country acquired the Northern Marianas Islands in 1986 and signed an agreement with TTPI (FSM, Palau and the Marshall Islands) called the Compact of Free Association.
 The Compact of Free Association allows the inhabitants from TTPI to travel and work in the US without visas.
-(Note: The Trust Territory of the Pacific Islands (TTPI) was an United Nations territory administrated by United States since 1944 until 1986/94 (depending on the country), although it did not belong to the US.)
+(Note: The Trust Territory of the Pacific Islands (TTPI) was a United Nations territory administrated by United States since 1944 until 1986/94 (depending on the country), although it did not belong to the US.)
 On the other hand, the Tyson Foods company, which employed a significant part of the population of the Marshall Islands, relocated many of its Marshellese employees in Springdale, Arkansas, where the company is based.
 However, most of Pacific Islanders continued to migrate to western urban areas and Hawaii.
 More of five thousand Pacific Islanders migrated to the US in the 1990s, settling mostly in western cities such as Los Angeles, San Francisco, Seattle, or Salt Lake City.
 In the 2000 US census, almost all the countries of Oceania were mentioned, although only the ethnic groups mentioned in the article consisted of thousands of people.
 In the 2000s and 2010s, several thousands more Pacific Islanders immigrated to the US.